olets/zsh-abbr-v6-docs/docs/integrations.md

 ### zsh4humans

-Out of the box, [zsh4humans](https://github.com/romkatv/zsh4humans) plugin management feature `z4h install` does not support zsh-abbr.
+Out of the box, `z4h install` —the [zsh4humans](https://github.com/romkatv/zsh4humans) plugin management feature— does not support zsh-abbr.

 One solution is to use a different installation method.
 Read [Installation](./installation.md) for possibilities.

-Another is to extend `z4h install` with a postinstall hook following the following pattern.
+Another is to extend `z4h install` with a postinstall hook with the following pattern:

 ```shell
 # .zshrc